mckennapsean/dissertation/content/07-reflect.md

 The design activity framework, as a process model, is able to capture multiple aspects of the s-CorrPlot project more completely.
 For example, one focus of this project was technique-driven: a new approach for visualization multidimensional correlation.
-Unlike the 9-stage framework, the design activity framework can apply to general visualization design, including technique-driven work.
+Unlike the nine-stage framework, the design activity framework can apply to general visualization design, including technique-driven work.
 For example, this project focused on the problem of visualizing correlation in many dimensions where current techniques such as scatterplots, scatterplot matrices, and heatmaps do not scale beyond the size of pixels in a screen well and require a good clustering or order of variables.
 As a solution, the s-CorrPlot visualizes variables as points and projects them down into 2-D, supporting a compact representation of correlation that couples well with interactive techniques.
 This approach requires interaction and exploration, but it is one idea and implementation that was realized in a visualization system, the s-CorrPlot tool built in R and OpenGL.
 It was then deployed to collaborators, and successful case studies illustrate its utility for completely visualizing large datasets.
 From the perspective of a design activity, this technique and tool was built and deployed to solve this generalized problem